EU Whistleblowing Directive – Finland

 For external reporting, i.e. reporting to competent public authorities, anonymous reporting is not allowed (except certain authorities, e.g., competition authorities).

-Foreign whistleblowing systems and global organizations
+• Foreign whistleblowing systems and global organisations

 A foreign Whistleblowing System can be operated, e.g., if the system and its operations are outsourced and/or operated jointly by a group of companies.